We support and empower all people with or affected by HIV, reduce stigma, and provide the LGBTQ+ community with compassionate healthcare.

-Cascade AIDS Project helps people put their lives back together; to secure housing, find essential medical care and deal with the countless issues that make the difference between giving up or getting up and going on.
+Cascade AIDS Project helps people put their lives back together by securing housing, finding essential medical care, and dealing with the countless issues that make the difference between giving up or getting up and going on.
 With HIV and AIDS, the huge emotional and financial burden to all affected by it can be staggering.

 Imagine what it must be like for someone who suddenly finds they are without the essentials we so often take for granted.
 Sadly, some people with HIV lose their jobs, their housing, their friends and family, and all means of support.
 Shelter, life skills training, and emotional support — these are what CAP provides.

 CAP Archives Project: The CAP Archives offers an in-depth look at our work over the years and the impact of HIV in Oregon.
 A timeline shows CAP’s evolution as it responded to the changing nature of the HIV pandemic.
 Oral history videos highlight the experiences of 60 people as they recount their roles in CAP’s history.
 CAP’s three Remembrance Books present one of the most complete public records of AIDS-related deaths in Portland in a raw, emotional format.
 Visit the CAP Archives to learn more.

 Want to learn more about CAP?
 View the CAP Strategic Plan and see what we’ve got planned for the future.